Top HTML CSS JavaScript interview questions.

 • let: let is block-scoped and cannot be redeclared within the same scope.
 It is also hoisted but not initialized until execution.

 • const: const is also block-scoped and is used to declare constants.
-Variables declared with const cannot be reassigned.
+Variables declared const cannot be reassigned.
 However, if the constant is an object or array, its properties or elements can still be modified.

 8. What is the DOM and how does JavaScript interact with it?

 Answer: The DOM (Document Object Model) is a programming interface for HTML and XML documents.
 It represents the structure of a document as a tree of nodes, where each node corresponds to an element, attribute, or piece of text.
-JavaScript can manipulate the DOM to dynamically update content, style, and structure of a webpage by adding, removing, or modifying nodes.
+JavaScript can manipulate the DOM to dynamically update the content, style, and structure of a webpage by adding, removing, or modifying nodes.

 Example:

-javascriptCopy codedocument.getElementById("myElement").textContent = "New Text";
+javascriptdocument.getElementById("myElement").textContent = "New Text";

 document.querySelector(".myClass").style.color = "blue";